BU-NU-CLOUD-F19/Cloud-Native_high-performance_computing/README.md

 - Enterprise customers: encompasses the corporate data center, including processing customer records, inventory management, and employee details.

-Lustre is used among high-performance computing researchers, and Cloud-native HPC will make it easier for them to use with multiple cloud providers like AWS, GCP, Azure.
+Lustre is used among high-performance computing researchers and Cloud-native HPC will make it easier for them to use with multiple cloud providers like AWS, GCP, Azure.

-## 3. Scope and Features Of The Project
+## 3. Scope and Features Of The Project:

+---
 * Make Lustre portable, by integrating it into Kubernetes.

     * Set up Lustre without Kubernetes